Jason Lorber

 Jason P. Lorber is a consultant, comedian and politician from Burlington, Vermont.
 A Democrat, he served in the Vermont House of Representatives from 2005 to 2013, representing the Chittenden-3-3 district in Burlington.
 He was first elected in November 2004 and did not seek re-election in 2012.

-Born in Philadelphia, Pennsylvania, Lorber graduated from the University of California, Berkeley with a BA and earned an MBA from Stanford University.
-He founded a small business called Aplomb Consulting which works with nonprofit organizations and healthcare clinics, providing strategic planning, fundraising, and other support services.
-He is also a standup comedian, doing gigs, producing comedy shows and running improv workshops.
+Born in Philadelphia, Pennsylvania, Lorber graduated from the University of California, Berkeley with a BA and earned a Master of Business Administration from Stanford University.
+He founded a business called Aplomb Consulting, which facilitates change in organizations and businesses through strategic planning, tailored workshops, executive coaching, and organizational development.
+Lorber works directly with Executive Directors, CEOs, board members and other leaders of businesses, not-for-profit organizations, and government agencies.

 First elected to the legislature in November 2004, he was re-elected in 2006, 2008 and 2010.
-He served on the House Institutions & Corrections Committee, and focussed much of his legislative effort on prison reform.
-He hosts a television program called "Correcting Corrections" broadcast on CCTV Channel 17.
+He served on the House Institutions & Corrections Committee, and the House Commerce and Economic Committee, and focused much of his legislative effort on prison reform.
+He hosted a television program called "Correcting Corrections" broadcast on CCTV Channel 17.

+As a standup comedian, Lorber opened for Joan Rivers.

-Lorber is openly gay; his partner is Nathaniel G. Lew, an assistant professor at Saint Michael's College.
-Lorber and Lew are joined in a civil union.
+Lorber, his husband Nathaniel G. Lew, and their son live in Vermont.